-- Skin benefits: Aloe Vera has been used in the form of homemade face masks and scrubs since many years.
+- Skin benefits: Aloe Vera has been used in the form of homemade face masks and scrubs for many years.
 Companies manufacturing skin products all over the world have started using this as a key ingredient.
-This succulent plant, storing water in it helps hydrating the skin and keeping it soft.
+This succulent plant, storing water in it helps to hydrate the skin and keeping it soft.
 It has shown results in reducing acne and also skin conditions like psoriasis and eczema.
-The antioxidants and vitamins in Aloe Vera helps in slowing down ageing process by reducing wrinkles.
+The antioxidants and vitamins in Aloe Vera help in slowing down the ageing process by reducing wrinkles.

 - Mild burns: From sunburn to mild burns, Aloe Vera when applied topically can be helpful in soothing, cooling and moisturizing.
 It can also help in pain relief and early wound healing.